Pelecanus

 The El Chicó Museum is also located in the park.
 This was originally a 17th-century hacienda.
 It was founded in 1964 in honor of its last owner, Doña Mercedes Sierra de Pérez.
 Various historical objects, including goldsmithing and porcelain, are exhibited in the museum.

-The park is located in the Chapinero district, just 15 minutes from Parque de la 93.
-It is ideal for children, for a visit with family or friends.
+Located in the Chapinero district, just 15 minutes from Park 93, this park offers spaces for children, making it an ideal place to visit either with family or friends.

 It is possible to reach this place by public transport.
 You can easily reach the park using the following SITP lines: 18-3, 801A, P500, T12, T13 and T25.